Free security tool

 Check any address now

-Enter an address to get the full signal breakdown, blacklist status, and confidence level.
+Enter a wallet or token contract to get the full signal breakdown, blacklist status, and confidence level.

 Example Results